Daniel J. Boorstin: Biography

-When President Ford nominated Boorstin to be Librarian of Congress in 1975, the nomination was supported by the Authors Guild but opposed by liberals, who objected to his perceived conservatism and his opposition to the social revolution of the late 1960s and early 1970s.
-He was attacked by the American Library Association because Boorstin "was not a library administrator".
+When President Ford nominated Boorstin to be Librarian of Congress in 1975, the nomination was supported by the Authors Guild but opposed by some liberals, who objected to his perceived conservatism and his opposition to the social revolution of the late 1960s and early 1970s.
+The American Library Association charged that Boorstin "was not a library administrator" and was therefore unqualified.
 The Senate confirmed the nomination without debate.

 Boorstin retired in 1987, saying that he wanted to do full-time writing.
 He died of pneumonia February 28, 2004, in Washington D.C.
-He was survived by Ruth, his three sons, Paul, Jonathan and David, six grandchildren and three great-grandchildren.
+He was survived by Ruth, his three sons Paul, Jonathan and David, six grandchildren, and three great-grandchildren.
 (Note: Cole says that his sons earn their livelihood in literary activities or in the performing arts.)
 David Levy, a history professor at the University of Oklahoma, said humorously in one of his lectures after Boorstin's death: "One can only imagine what he might have achieved, if he had only listened to his father’s advice about where to go to college."